 NMTC is restricted to "low-income communities" based on an individual census tract in a "low income" area (a much narrower category than EB-5 TEAs).
 LIHTC is restricted to an asset class and has an income limitation - below market rate, residential projects.
 HTC is not limited to an asset class, but it has very limited application since it applies generally only to landmark or other historic buildings, and the units must be rented for at least 5 years.
-Brownfield credits typically involve industrial sites and are limited to properties that require http://portal.hud.gov/hudportal/HUD?src=/program_offices/comm_planning/affordablehousing/training/web/liht c/basics
+Brownfield credits typically involve industrial sites and are limited to properties that require extensive environmental remediation.
+Each of these programs provides for the issuance of tax credits that can be sold by the owner to generate equity for the project.